 Understand wine bottle dimensions in 5 minutes

 Who’s up for brushing up on their general knowledge?
 When it comes to wine, the bottle and its size can tell you a lot about what’s inside.
-Being armed with a bit of insight into bottle types and sizes can not only impress your mates, but also help you pick a bottle off the store shelf.
+Being armed with a bit of insight into wine bottle dimensions can not only impress your mates, but also help you pick a bottle that’s just right for the occasion.

 So, let’s take a look at our guide to the world of wine bottles and top up on some trivia.

-Here’s a graphic to help you get to grips with the different wine bottle dimensions:
+Here’s a graphic to help you understand the different wine bottle dimensions:

-The indentation found on the bottom of a wine bottle is known as a punt, and it’s quite useful.
+The indentation found on the bottom of a wine bottle is known as a punt.